-Where survey respondents indicated that they had considered migrating to another EU country (i.e. as an alternative destination to the country in which they were currently living), Germany, in particular, but also the Netherlands and Switzerland, were most frequently cited as the EU countries respondents had considered for employment reasons.
+Where survey respondents indicated that they had considered migrating to another EU country (i.e. as an alternative destination to the country in which they were currently living),

+Germany, in particular, but also the Netherlands and Switzerland, were most frequently cited as the EU countries respondents had considered for employment reasons.
 Likewise, Germany was particularly attractive to qualitative research participants who were looking for work, and in some cases also thinking about their children's future opportunities, at the point of migrating within the EU.

 Low-skilled qualitative research participants who had moved within the EU primarily for employment did not explain in much detail their choice of destination country.
-Where low-skilled migrants did offer some detail on their decision-making regarding choice of destination, existing networks and network effects played a determining role.
+Where lowskilled migrants did offer some detail on their decision-making regarding choice of destination, existing networks and network effects played a determining role.
 For example, one Polish national who had migrated to Italy a couple of years after Poland's accession to the EU in order to "get some money and get back to Poland" explained that "my mum and my cousin were already here so they looked for a job for me to do here" (IT_FGP56_Poland).
+This was particularly true for a group of low-skilled migrants of Romanian origin in Italy and Spain, who, in the majority of the cases, migrated to EU countries where family members or friends could provide them with support in the form of housing or employment to help them with starting over.
 In the case of secondary movers who migrated onwards from Italy and Spain to the UK following the economic crisis and associated rise in unemployment, their choice of destination seemed to be based on where they thought there were more job opportunities for them.
+Some low-skilled migrants of African origin that had migrated onwards from Italy to Sweden for more and "better" employment opportunities explained that the only destinations considered by them were Sweden and Finland, because, according to them, these were the only EU countries giving them the right to work based on their permanent residence status in Italy.

-There was also some discussion among Latin American secondary movers (both low- and high-skilled, but who had been in engaged in low-skilled work in Spain) that their choice of the UK as their next destination country was based on an understanding that the UK labour market is relatively open and un-discriminating such that, if they learned to speak English well and worked hard, they could achieve their work objectives.
-For example, one Colombian focus group participant explained that "I chose this country because it set the country freedom, and give many opportunities, don't matter where you come [from] [sic]" (UK_FGP72 Colombia).
+There was also some discussion among Latin American secondary movers (both low- and high-skilled, but who had been engaged in low-skilled work in Spain) that their choice of the UK as their next destination country was based on an understanding that the UK labour market is relatively open and un-discriminating such that, if they learned to speak English well and worked hard, they could achieve their work objectives.
+For example, one Colombian focus group participant explained that "I chose this country because it set the country freedom, and give many opportunities, don't matter where you come [from] [sic]"

+(UK_FGP72 Colombia).
 Other low-skilled focus group participants, from EU and non-EU countries of origins, explained that they were further motivated to migrate to the UK from Spain and Italy because they understood the UK labour market to be more flexible in terms of opportunities to work part-time, set one's own hours, and combine work and study.